Modernist McPhersons, Collins Street

-Also after it was sold a few years ago it wasn’t facaded for an apartment tower, instead, restored and a Deco style food court in ground level, called #Mcphersons, which is nice.
-Don’t know if the oval atrium is original.
-2021 update : the food court seems to have closed.
+After McPhersons was sold a few years ago, even though it’s on the Heritage Register, I was surprised it wasn’t facaded for an apartment tower, it was instead restored, with a Deco style food court in the ground level, called #Mcphersons, which is nice.

 1. In the 1980’s it was owned by the Victorian Government and known as 2 Francis Street it was used as laboratory space , when the labs moved to Werribee it became a child minding centre with the roof being an outdoor playground.
 The Collins Street windows were also used as a Gallery for up-coming artists for some years.
 I seem to remember the oval atrium being original on my visits to the building when it was McPherson’s in the 1950’s.